nguyenanhung/php-pwned-check/README.md

 # php-pwned-check
-Check Password &amp; account đã bị lộ hay chưa.
-Sử dụng PHP
+Check if you have an account that has been compromised in a data breach use PHP

 How to Use: